HubSpot/hubspot-cli/packages/cms-cli/README.md

 hs fetch --portal=DEV --overwrite [path] [dest]
 ```

-Watch a directory of files and automatically upload changes
+Watch a directory of files and automatically upload changes to the Design Manager

 ```bash
 hs watch --portal=DEV [src] [dest]
 ```

-Create a new asset
+Create a new asset locally

 ```bash
 hs create [type] [dest]
 ```

-Delete a file or directory from HubSpot
+Delete a file or directory from the Design Manager

 ```bash
 hs remove --portal=DEV [path]